Need a helping hand? Call now to speak to an academic advisor: 0203 962 1468

 - I started working for Kaplan (the world leader for standardised test prep) where I received lots of excellent training in the practical methods of teaching UCAT and BMAT and helping students prepare for university interviews.

-- After graduating with Distinction, I moved to Scotland to complete the very competitive Academic Foundation Programme.
+- After graduating with Distinction (top 10% of my cohort), I moved to Scotland to complete the competitive Academic Foundation Programme.

-- Whilst in Scotland, I attended the University of Edinburgh where I received high-quality postgraduate training in Medical Education.
+- Whilst in Scotland, I attended the University of Edinburgh where I received high-quality postgraduate training in Medical Education and completed my PGCE.

-- Following this, I was awarded Honorary Clinical Lectureship at the University of Aberdeen, where I interviewed, taught and assessed medical students.
+- Following this, I was awarded an Honorary Clinical Lectureship at the University of Aberdeen, where I interviewed, taught and assessed their medical students.

 - Here I was privileged to be recognised for my contribution to medical education and now I am the proud holder of a Fellowship of the Higher Education Academy (FHEA) and Membership of the Association of Medical Educators (MAcadMEd).

-- Next, I secured the immensely competitive NIHR Academic Clinical Fellowship at the University of Exeter, where I conduct my research and teach medical students.
+- Next, I secured the immensely competitive NIHR Academic Clinical Fellowship at the University of Exeter.
+Here I conduct my research and teach medical students.
 My research has been published in leading journals and I have presented it at international conferences to wide audiences.

-- I also continue to practice clinical medicine working as a front-line physician in the Accident and Emergency Department at the Royal Devon and Exeter Hospital.
+- I also continue to practice clinical medicine working as a front-line physician in Exeter.

 My interests

-- I enjoy sports and regularly play badminton and basketball.
+- I enjoy playing sports like badminton and basketball.

 - Working for Kaplan, I relished the opportunity to travel all over the British Isles.